Rainbow: Explanation

-The light at the back of the raindrop does not undergo total internal reflection, and some light does emerge from the back.
-However, light coming out the back of the raindrop does not create a rainbow between the observer and the Sun because spectra emitted from the back of the raindrop do not have a maximum of intensity, as the other visible rainbows do, and thus the colours blend together rather than forming a rainbow.
+The light at the back of the raindrop does not undergo total internal reflection, and most of the light emerges from the back.
+However, light coming out of the back of the raindrop does not create a rainbow between the observer and the Sun because spectra emitted from the back of the raindrop do not have a maximum of intensity, as the other visible rainbows do, and thus the colours blend together rather than forming a rainbow.